It all started with a church club in the Cranstonhill district of Glasgow where the choir put on concerts every year for the congregation.

 1. Hire of a professional theatre – the Empress at St George’s Cross.

-2. Go away from the popular operettas of the day.
+2. Perform other shows rather than the the popular operettas of the day.

 3. Present “Annie Get Your Gun”.
-We later referred to these shows as the “modern musicals.” in contrast to the operettas that had gone before.
+These were later referred to these shows as the “modern musicals.” in contrast to the operettas that had gone before.

-To do this, the Minerva did something which was unheard of at that time – advertise for principals, and advertise for new members!
-Obviously the older members were not happy, especially the Sopranos, who had played leads for many years and who were unlikely to continue with ‘fresh blood’ joining the club.
+To make a success of this, the Minerva did something which was unheard of at that time – the committee advertise for principals and new members much to the displeasure of some of the older members, especially the sopranos, who had played leads for many years and who were unlikely to continue with ‘fresh blood’ joining the club.

 At this time a fund had been set up to rebuild the Lyric Theatre by the NODA (National Operatic and Dramatic Association) clubs in Glasgow where clubs would put on a show to raise some money for repairs to the theatre.